reachaadrika/reachaadrika/README.md

 I'm currently working as a intern for Siemens and a Student developer at Accord Project

-I have been among Top 5 National Finalists in HackerCamp'22 organized by Innovaccer.
+I have been among Top 5 National Finalists in HackerCamp'22 organized by Innovaccer. 🔭🌱

-### Skills
+## Skills and Experience
-VUE JS / REACT / JS / HTML / CSS
+* ⚛ React
+* 📱 NodeJS
+* 💻 Javascript
+* 💬 Kubernetes & Docker
+* 💻 TypeScript
+* ⚡ C++ & others

 - ⚡ Fun fact: When young I used to wait for my Hogwarts letter